 For background is it important to understand the meaning of three important words.
 “Mitzraim” is the Hebrew word for Egypt and literally means “narrow place”.
 This has both geographic and spiritual meaning.
 The geographic connotation is that the vast majority of the population of Egypt lived in close proximity to the Nile river.
 Thus, despite the vastness of the land of Egypt, the Egyptians were basically restricted to narrow strips of land on either side of the Nile.
 In addition, “narrow place” referred to a narrow mind.
 Those Hebrew slaves who remained in Egypt had narrow minds.
 It was the nature of being a slave.
 Mentally closed off from the blessings surrounding us and serving a false God, Pharaoh with no opportunity to worship the one and living God.
 The journey of Exodus celebrates our collective journey from slavery in mitzraim to wandering in the wilderness and coming to know God who brings us to a land flowing with milk and honey and to finally achieving freedom God promises us in The Promised Land of Israel.

 “Evrit,” in the Hebrew language means to cross over.
-The Hebrews were those who crossed over the Reed sea to reach the wilderness.
+The Hebrews were those who crossed over the Reed sea (Sea of Reeds) to reach the wilderness.
 Israel is the name of Jacob and means he who wrestles with God and man and is able.
 There is an introspection and aspiration in the meaning of Israel.
 Thus, during the 9th plague, while those with narrow minds in the narrow place were afflicted with darkness.
 Those who struggled with introspection and aspiration to experience God’s freedom achieved the blessed Promised Land of Israel.
 The blessing of living in the light — true goodness.
 Israelites are always blessed with light.